Are We Paying for That Candidate Again?

 While there’s nothing wrong with spending money in the recruiting process, the worst thing you can do is spend money to get the same applicants over and over again.
 If you’re not properly utilizing your internal data, you could be doing exactly that!

 Are your recruiters spending the time where it matters most?
 Or are they losing the drive in the searching phase just to be left scrambling when they should be thriving?
-Chat with us about how we can help cut costs where it counts!
+Chat with us about how we can increase recruiting cost savings where it counts!

 *Based on average $50,000 a year/$25 an hour rate.
 NOTE: This number can increase dramatically depending on the salary of the individual recruiter.